Preparing Your Child for a New Sibling

 Start by sharing the news in a simple and positive way that matches their level of understanding.
 Use age-appropriate books or stories about becoming a big brother or sister to help them visualize the changes.
 Encourage questions and express excitement about the new role they will play in the family.

 Acknowledge and validate their feelings of jealousy without dismissing them.
 Encourage open communication about their feelings, and set aside special time for each child.
-Model positive behavior by showing affection and attention to both children equally.
+Model positive behaviour by showing affection and attention to both children equally.

 It’s normal for children to have mixed emotions about a new sibling, including jealousy or worry.
 Acknowledge their feelings without dismissing them, and reassure them of your love and attention.
 Over time, involve them in preparations for the baby to foster a sense of inclusion and excitement.